IIIF/api/source/auth/2.0/index.md

 {: #access-service}

 <!-- simplify and move details below? --->
-The access service either grants the authorizing aspect, or determines whether the user already has that aspect.
+The access service either grants the authorizing aspect or determines whether the user already has that aspect.
 The client obtains the link to an access service from a service description in a probe service, then opens that URI in a new browser tab.
 The user interacts with the access service in the opened tab while the client waits until it detects that the opened tab has closed.
 The client then continues with the authorization flow to determine whether the authorizing aspect is present.

 The client has no knowledge of the user's interactions in the opened tab, such as any cookies set, or redirects that happened.
 The final response in the opened tab _SHOULD_ contain JavaScript that will attempt to close the tab, in order to trigger the next step in the workflow.

 The access service is not required to set a cookie, as the authorizing aspect may be an ambient aspect of the request such as IP address, user-agent, or even the time of day.
-In some scenarios, what happens at the access service may have no affect on subsequent steps, but the client does not know this and should always follow the same flow.
+In some scenarios, what happens at the access service may have no effect on subsequent steps, but the client does not know this and should always follow the same flow.

 There are three different interaction patterns based on the user interface that must be rendered for the user.
 The different patterns are indicated by the `profile` property given in the service description.